 How to get started: Sign up with a platform like InboxDollars (review link above) and you’re good to go

-5. Completing microtasks
+9. Completing paid microtasks

 Microtasks are, as the name implies, small online tasks that you can do to make money.
+These can range from data processing and translation to tagging and image processing.

 Best for: Earning a few bucks when you have a little time to spare